expo/expo/packages/expo-notifications/README.md

   <full-backup-content>
   </full-backup-content>
   ```
-  this makes a good starting point for more configurations.
+  This is a good starting point for more configurations.
-- a section required by `expo-notifications` is:
+- **The following is required by `expo-notifications`**:
   ```xml
   <exclude
     domain="sharedpref"
     path="expo.modules.notifications.InstallationId.xml" />
   ```
   add it in between `<full-backup-content>` and `</full-backup-content>`.
-- go through other libraries and add their configurations as described in their instructions.
+- Go through the rest of your libraries and add their configurations as described in their instructions.
-- in the end the file should look more or less like this
+- In the end the file should look more or less like this:
   ```xml
   <?xml version="1.0" encoding="utf-8"?>
   <full-backup-content>